RHenSat/Project2/project-worksheet.md

 ## Project Description

-The aim of this project is to replicate the landing page of the Flutrack application.
+The aim of this project is to create a History Trivia application in React.
+It will include a Home/landing page, an About page and a Contact page.

 ## API

 ```
+{data: {
+"response_code": 0,
+"results": [
+{
+"category": "History",
+"type": "multiple",
+"difficulty": "medium",
+"question": "Which of the following is NOT classified as a Semetic language?",
+"correct_answer": "Sumerian",
+"incorrect_answers": [
+"Maltese",
+"Akkadian",
+"Mandaic"
+]
-{data: {} }
+}, }
 ```